 We all bring little bits of trash home with us.
 Make it a super quick habit: empty your hands and your car right as you get in.

 No garage?
-Trash can before you even put down your bag.
-Trust me, this tiny step drastically cuts down on those random piles of clutter that seem to appear out of nowhere.
+Use a trash can before you even put down your bag.
+This tiny step drastically cuts down on those random piles of clutter that seem to appear out of nowhere.

 6. “Use it up” Mindset